vault27/Foundation/paloalto.md

 ## GlobalProtect

+### MFA

+ - It is possible to request MFA for a certain application access, not only for VPN connection or User-ID
+ - For example User > External Palo Alto Global Protect Gate way > LAN > Internal MFA Gateway > Application Server
+ - Internal MFA Gateway may request second factor for particular application
+ - Authentication policy is used, which generates captive portal for browser based apps
+ - And sends notifications to global protect client for non browser apps
+ - To facilitate MFA notifications for non-HTTP applications (such as Perforce) on Windows or macOS endpoints, a GlobalProtect app is required.
+When a session matches an Authentication policy rule, the firewall sends a UDP notification to the GlobalProtect app with an embedded URL link to the Authentication Portal page.
+The GlobalProtect app then displays this message as a pop up notification to the user

 ### Xauth

 - Xauth (Extended Authentication within IKE) is what Palo Alto Networks use to support third party VPN software using the Globalprotect Gateway